Dating Again This Spring? 4 Steps to Overcome Self-Sabotage Anxiety (Chicago, IL)

 anxiety therapist chicago il

-When it comes to dating, it takes patience and practice.
+Dating again isn’t about getting it perfect.
+It takes patience and practice.
 Experiment with taking yourself out of your comfort zone.
 Talk to your local barista or one person a day you meet in your daily life.

 The more practice you get, the more comfortable you’ll feel when you do meet someone you might have once believed is “out of your league”.
 You’ll have built enough confidence to know that, whether they decide to stay or leave, you will not fall apart.

-Keep this blog in your back pocket if you need a refresher, and feel free to share it with someone who might find it helpful.
+Keep this blog in your back pocket as a refresher, and feel free to share it with someone who might find it helpful.

 anxiety therapist chicago il

-Schedule a free 15-minute Zoom consultation to ask questions, get a feel for the process, and see if we’d be a good fit.
+A space to ask questions, get a feel for the process, and see if it’s a good fit.

 Next